Expected geoneutrino signal at JUNO using local integrated 3-D refined crustal model: Introduction

-This paper introduces JULOC-I model, including its data sources, building method and expected geoneutrino signal and associated uncertainty.
-The expected geoneutrino signals of the four crustal models are also summarized by combining the Global, JULOC, JULOC-I and GIGJ models, with the potential of JUNO measurements being used to separate these models.
+The article presents the JULOC-I model, elaborating on its data sources, building method, and the geoneutrino signal, including associated uncertainty.
+Additionally, the anticipated geoneutrino signals of the four crustal models (Global, JULOC, JULOC-I, and GIGJ) are summarized, and the potential of JUNO measurements to differentiate between these models is highlighted.